mworks/mworks/README.markdown

 ### installer ###

 The scripts in this directory handle the automatic building of the MW installer.
+To build an installer, simply run